Paul at the Jerusalem Council

 What was Paul's role at the Jersualem Council?

+The Apostle Paul participated at the Jersualem Council in 49 AD, as recorded in Acts 15:1-41 in the New Testament.
 The early date of Galatians, addressed to these churches of Pisidia and Lycaonia before the Conference in Jerusalem does not allow time for a second visit there (Ga 4:13), and requires that the Judaizers from Jerusalem followed close upon the heels of Paul and Barnabas (Ga 1:6; 3:1) in South Galatia.
 Besides, there is the less likelihood that the matter would have been taken a second time to Jerusalem (Ac 15:2 f) if already the question had been settled in Paul's favor (Ac 11:30).

-It is strange also that no reference to this previous conference on the same subject is made in Ac 15:1-41, since Peter does refer to his experience at Caesarea (Ac 15:9) and since James in Ac 21:25 specifically ("we wrote") mentions the letter of Ac 15:1-41 in which full liberty was granted to the Gentiles.
+It is strange also that no reference to this previous conference on the same subject is made in Ac 15:1-41, since Peter does refer to his experience at Caesarea (Ac 15:9) and since James in Ac 21:25 specifically ("we wrote") mentions the letter of Acts 15:1-41 in which full liberty was granted to the Gentiles.
 Once more, the attack on the position of Paul and Barnabas in Ac 15:1 is given as a new experience, and hence the sharp dissension and tense feeling.

 The occasion for the sudden outbreak at Antioch on the part of the self-appointed (Ac 15:24) regulators of Paul and Barnabas lay in the reports that came to Jerusalem about the results of this campaign on a large scale among the Gentiles.
 There was peril to the supremacy of the Jewish element.
 They had assumed at first, as even Peter did who was not a Judaizer (Ac 10:1-48), that the Gentiles who became disciples would also become Jews.
 The party of the circumcision had made protest against the conduct of Peter at Caesarea (Ac 11:1 f) and had reluctantly acquiesced in the plain work of God (Ac 11:18).